 Retirement South Carolina

-Although South Carolina garners its nickname of “The Palmetto State” from its famous Sabal Palmetto tree that lines nearly 200 miles of coastline, the state has so much more to love than just its trees and beaches.
+Although South Carolina gets its nickname of “The Palmetto State” from the famous Sabal Palmetto tree that lines nearly 200 miles of coastline, the state has so much more to love than just its trees and beaches.
 One perk in particular?
-It’s a wonderful place to retire!
+Retiring in South Carolina means tax-friendly golden years — and it’s a great place to live!

 Planning a move to South Carolina?
 Start by getting a quote from PODS.